 You can configure custom motion detection zones and sort motion by cause (human, animal, vehicle, etc.).
 When the doorbell rings, your iPhone notifies you.

 Doorbells are not the only modern appliances you can hook up with your HomeKit and control from the convenience of your bed or from across the globe with remote access.
-Evvr, a leading smart home solutions provider, offers Homekit Light Switch that works with lighting fixtures, even if you haven't given your house an innovative makeover.
+EVVR, a leading smart home solutions provider, offers Energy Monitoring Smart Plug HomeKit enabled that works with lighting fixtures, even if you still need to give your house an innovative makeover.

 EVVR Energy Monitoring Smart Plug and Relay HomeKit-enabled can control your appliances on/off via HomeKit, EVVR App or the built-in button.
 This smart plug connects both older and newer home gadgets, and gives outdated appliances new and smart life.